irusland/iprotopy/README.md

-# autoproto
+# protopy

-`autoproto` is a Python project designed to generate source files from Protocol Buffers (protos) using the `PackageGenerator` class.
+`protopy` is a Python project designed to generate source files from Protocol Buffers (protos) using the `PackageGenerator` class.

 ##